dweremeichik/godot_spine_import_plugin/README.md

 Spine Importer is a plugin for the [Godot Engine](https://godotengine.org).
 It is designed to make 2D rigging significantly faster and more accurate by placing your rigging textures for you.
+**It does not currently support full Spine2D capabilities**, and is mainly useful for importing from applications like Affinity Designer, Photoshop, [Etc](https://github.com/EsotericSoftware/spine-scripts).

 ## How to install